phillywhitty/Full_Throttle/README.md

 - __The Quiz Area__

-  - This section will allow the user to play the quiz game.
-The user will be able to easily see the start quiz button for a serious of questions to follow.
+  - This is the main quiz section.
+It provide a user with 10 questions and they have a selection of 4 answers per question.
   -

 ![Quiz](./assets/images/quiz_area_img.png)

 - __The Score Area__

-  - This section will allow the user to see exactly how many correct and incorrect answers they have provided.
+  - This section will allow the user to see exactly how many correct answers they have provided.
+It will also let the user see what question they are currently on.

 ![score](./assets/images/score_area_img.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement